Salary Administration Program for Non-Union Employees

 Below are the documents necessary to complete the Performance Appraisal Process for your department/school.
 We appreciate your cooperation with this process.

-The Adelphi University Salary Administration and Performance Management Program for Non-Union Employees (the Program) has been established so as to maintain a consistent approach to salary administration and performance management and to attract and retain highly qualified individuals, consistent with the University’s financial ability to do so.
-This is for informational purposes, to assist non-union employees in understanding the salary administration and performance management process, and does not constitute a guarantee or agreement with any employee.
+The Adelphi University Salary Administration & Performance Management Program for full-time and part-time Non-Union Employees (the Program) has been established so as to maintain a consistent approach to salary administration and performance management and to attract and retain highly qualified individuals, consistent with the University’s financial ability to do so.
+This is for informational purposes, to assist non- union employees in understanding the salary administration and performance management process, and does not constitute a guarantee or agreement with any employee.
 It may be changed, modified or eliminated at the sole discretion of the University.
-The Program is administered without regard to race, creed, color, national origin, ethnicity, sex, sexual orientation, disability, genetic predisposition or carrier status, age, religion, marital status, veteran status, or any other basis protected by applicable local, state or federal laws.
+The Program is administered without regard to race, creed, color, national origin, ethnicity, sex, gender identity, sexual orientation, disability, genetic predisposition or carrier status, age, religion, marital status, veteran status, or any other basis protected by applicable local, state or federal laws.

-Each position covered by the Adelphi University Salary Administration and Performance Management Program for Non-Union Employees has a job title that is based upon the job (position) description for that job.
+Each position covered by the Adelphi University Salary Administration & Performance Management Program for full-time and part-time Non-Union Employees has a job title that is based upon the job (position) description for that job.

 Each job title is assigned a salary grade that designates the relative relationship of the position to other positions in the University and ties the position to a salary range.
 The objective of the Program is to increase, over a period of several years, the salaries of those employees whose performance justifies it.

 Salary ranges have a minimum, midpoint and maximum and are determined by utilizing external data obtained from the employment market from which we recruit, comparisons with other universities (local and national) of similar size, comparisons with non-academic organizations that recruit employees from the same area as Adelphi and other data and salary surveys that are applicable.
 The salary ranges are further broken down into five quintiles: minimum, 30th percentile, midpoint, 70th percentile and maximum.
-Generally, the minimum of the range is the salary level at which employees are hired into a position.
 The Program does not permit the hiring of employees below the minimum of the salary range for a position.
 For employees who work less than 12 months, the salary is pro-rated.
-Employees who are at the maximum range for their grade are not entitled to a salary increase.

 Since there are a limited number of salary grades, jobs with different titles may be assigned the same salary grade and range.
 This means that the responsibilities/duties, requirements, educational/experience level, etc., though not identical, have been determined to be at or close to the same level.